Judy Green (socialite): Career

-From an early age she moved in social, publishing and showbusiness circles.
+From an early age, she moved in social, publishing, and show business circles.
 Dorothy Fields, the Broadway lyricist, was a maternal relative.
 She was heralded as Andy Warhol's first muse by Baby Jane Holzer.
 Warhol not only did her photo portrait but she starred in his first movie, The Kiss, on permanent display at MOMA.
 She was also reportedly close to Frank Sinatra and Neil Sheehan, the Pulitzer Prize and National Book Award winning Vietnam War correspondent.

 In 1962, she wrote and released The Young Marrieds, a novel published by Simon & Schuster, before she was married, which was turned into a daytime soap opera, The Young Marrieds.

 After her marriage to Green, she went on to author three more books.
 Irving Lazar was her first agent.
 She also wrote Sometimes Paradise, which was about the anguish of country club acceptance, Winners, which was about the 1980s "salad days of this decade's glitzoid."
 In 1991, she released Unsuitable Company, which was "partly about a struggle to keep a Midwest-based manufacturing concern alive in the face of an eviscerating takeover attempt by a ruthless, greedy conglomerate pirate.
 Most of the story, however, turns on a cat fight between two desperate trophy wives over the purchase rights to an $11 million apartment at one of Fifth Avenue`s most prestigious addresses."